 Ecologist Laura Mullholland has put together her favourite smells of autumn.
-Come and see us and have a sniff.

 Pop down to the canal during the autumn and there's a fabulous musty aroma in the air.
 This is the smell of leaves turning brown and dropping to the floor, where tiny insects are ready and waiting to munch through the decaying matter.

 Centipedes, millipedes and beetles are one of the most important parts of our ecosystem.
 It's their job to tidy up the mess that autumn brings and we work hard to protect them so that they can do their job.